-We take the health, safety and wellbeing of all employees and contractors seriously at the Department.
-As an employee, you have a responsibility to report injuries, incidents, near-misses or hazards on eduSafe, the Department's Incident Reporting and Hazard Management system.
+We take the health, safety and wellbeing of all employees and contractors seriously at the department.
+As an employee, you have a responsibility to report injuries, incidents, near-misses or hazards on eduSafe Plus, the department's Incident Reporting and Hazard Management system.
 You can also report an incident on behalf of other employees.
 Consult the OHS Advisory Service for further information about how to manage incidents and near-misses.

 Contact (03) 9641 1555 or toll free on 1800 136 089.

 Sometimes people experience workplace conflict that becomes difficult resolve in their usual team setting.

 The Conflict Resolution Support Service is available for department employees and managers who need support in addressing workplace conflict.
 The service provides mediation, case conference and facilitated meetings, conflict coaching and team conflict intervention.
 This service is provided by Converge International and can be arranged by your principal or manager.

 Bullying is against the department's values and may lead to action under the Guidelines for Managing Complaints, Misconduct and Unsatisfactory Performance (Teaching) (Public Service).
 The department's leaders at all levels have been explicit that bullying is not tolerated at any level.

 Our Workplace Bullying Policy defines bullying as repeated, unreasonable behaviour directed towards or from an employee or group of employees that creates a risk to health and safety.
 Bullying may be either direct or indirect and can be carried out verbally, physically or in writing via email, social media, instant messaging and text messaging.

 Every one of us has a role to play in preventing bullying and maintaining respectful spaces where people feel safe and welcome to be at work.